jmg0144/Justin-Giovatto-Portfolio/README.md

  - Internaional plan will need to be converted to a categorical feature.

 ![Screen Shot 2021-10-12 at 5 30 19 PM](https://user-images.githubusercontent.com/66973223/137032241-f790f235-7eec-41bb-9699-4ff578dd0a82.png)
+ - Customer service calls does not appear to be evenly distributed.
+This feature could be relevant at predicting churn as cutomers who are unhappy with their service would likely make more customer service calls.

 ## Methods
 * SyriaTel customer data will be used to create six different classification models to predict customer churn.